thekorn/chef-solo-search/README.txt

 chef-solo-search
 ================

-This is a patch to add basic search() functionality to chef-solo.
-Please see `Supported queries` for a list of query types which are supported.
+Chef-solo-search is a cookbook library to add data bags and search powers to chef-solo.
+Thanks for the initial idea and code goes to Brian Akins [0] Please see `Supported queries` for a list of query types which are supported.

 Requirements